Fragtality/PilotsDeck/RM.md

 ### 1.2 - Supported Sim-Commands & -Variables
 Here a quick Overview of what you can send to the Simulator ("**Command**") or from what you can read Values from the Simulator ("**Variable**").
 One of the Things which make the Plugin flexible: Variables can also be used as Commands.
 For Example to move a Cockpit-Control by writing a different Value to a Variable.<br/><br/>
-How Commands and Variables are configured and the different Options how they can be executed is described under [Defining Commands & Variables](https://github.com/Fragtality/PilotsDeck/edit/master/RM.md#22---defining-commands--variables).<br/>
+How Commands and Variables are configured and the different Options how they can be executed is described under [2.2 - Defining Commands & Variables](#22---defining-commands--variables).<br/>

 | ID | Description | Command | Variable | Simulators               |
 | :---: | :------------ | :---: | :---: | :-------------------- |